Imageomics/SST/README.md

 ## 📊 Dataset
 Beetle part segmentation dataset is out!
 Available [here](https://github.com/Imageomics/NEON_beetles_masks.git).
-We will release our trait segmentation datasets for butterfly in the near future!
+Butterfly trait segmentation dataset can be accessed [here](https://github.com/ZiheHerzWang/butterfly_dataset/tree/main)!

 ## ❤️ Acknowledgements
 This project makes use of the [SAM2](https://github.com/facebookresearch/sam2) and [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) codebases.
 We are grateful to the developers and maintainers of these projects for their contributions to the open-source community.